 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-If GTD does return after the original treatment, it is called recurrent.
+If GTD returns after the original treatment, it is called recurrent GTD.
 It may come back in the uterus (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a new cycle of testing will begin to learn as much as possible about the recurrence.
-After this testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the treatment described above such as surgery or chemotherapy but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often the treatment plan will include the treatment described above, such as surgery or chemotherapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent GTD.
 Treatment is often effective for a recurrent GTD.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-People with recurrent GTD often experience emotions such as disbelief or fear.
-Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+People with recurrent GTD sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

-GTD is most often curable.
+GTD is usually curable.
 However, recovery is not always possible.
 If a cancerous GTD cannot be cured or controlled, the disease may be called advanced or terminal.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 The next section in this guide is About Clinical Trials.
-It offers more information about research studies that are focused on finding better ways to care for women with GTD.
-You may use the menu to choose a different section to continue reading in this guide.
+It offers more information about research studies that are focused on finding better ways to care for people with GTD.
+Use the menu to choose a different section to read in this guide.